ruichen02/ai-agent-aqreight/ReadMe.md

 ### page.tsx

--Added collapsible Admin Panel for a cleaner and more focused UI
+- Added collapsible Admin Panel for a cleaner and more focused UI

 ### .env